 My current CV.

-I am a PhD student at The University of Sydney working on integral field spectroscopic observations of active galactic nuclei.
-The aim of my thesis is to investigate how supermassive black holes and the galaxies they live in interact and coevolve.
-I am supervised by Professor Scott Croom and work with The SAMI Galaxy Survey and The Close AGN Reference Survey teams, I am also a CAASTRO student.
+I completed my PhD at The University of Sydney on integral field spectroscopic observations of active galactic nuclei.
+The aim of my thesis was to investigate how supermassive black holes and the galaxies they live in interact and coevolve.
+I was supervised by Professor Scott Croom and worked with The SAMI Galaxy Survey and The Close AGN Reference Survey teams.
 My most recent work is on a serendipitously discovered two-time changing look AGN, 'The Close AGN Reference Survey: Mrk 1018 returns to the shadows after 30 years as a Seyfert 1'.
 ESO and CAASTRO press releases about this discovery are linked below, along with links to my other pulications and CV.

 I am passionate about astronomy and love to participate in teaching and outreach.
-I have been teaching first year Astronomy and Physics at The University of Sydney for 3 years, and now help to coordinate and design tutorials.
+I taught first year Astronomy and Physics at The University of Sydney for 3 years, and helped to coordinate and design tutorials.
 Some examples of tutorials I have written are linked below.

 Outside of academia I love to travel, practice yoga, and paint.

 A list of all the scientific publications I have authored and co-authored on NASA ADS.

 News story from the University of Sydney about Markarian 1018